 Rangers Vs. Panthers: Keys To The Game

-The Rangers will face-off against the Florida Panthers tomorrow at BankAtlantic Center (7:30 p.m.), in their final game of 2011.
-The Blueshirts currently rank first in the Atlantic Division standings, and second in the Eastern Conference, with a record of 22-9-4 (48 pts).
-The Rangers enter the contest having been defeated by the Washington Capitals, 4-1, on Wednesday at Verizon Center to snap their five-game winning streak.
-The Blueshirts have registered at least one point in 21 of their last 27 games (19-6-2), and are 7-3-0 in their last 10 games.
-The Panthers enter the contest with a 19-11-7 (45 pts) record to rank third in the Eastern Conference, and have lost three of their last four games (1-2-1).
-Following tomorrow's contest, the Rangers will face-off against the Philadelphia Flyers in the 2012 Bridgestone NHL Winter Classic on Monday, Jan.
-2, at Citizens Bank Park in Philadephia, Pennsylvania (1:00 p.m.).
+The Rangers will face-off against the Florida Panthers tomorrow at BankAtlantic Center (7:30 p.m.), in their first of three games in four days.
+The Blueshirts currently rank third in the Atlantic Division standings, and seventh in the Eastern Conference, with a record of 10-4-3 (23 pts).
+The Rangers enter tomorrow's contest having been defeated by the Montreal Canadiens, 4-0, on Saturday at Bell Centre to end their seven-game winning streak.
+The Panthers enter the contest with a 11-6-3 (25 pts) record to rank second in the Eastern Conference, and have won five of their last seven games.
+Following tomorrow's contest, the Rangers will face-off against the Washington Capitals on Friday, Nov.
+25, at Verizon Center (4:00 p.m.), to close out their four-game road trip.

 RANGERS PRACTICE SCHEDULE:

-Please note the Blueshirts do not have a morning skate scheduled prior to tomorrow's contest.
+Please note there is no morning skate scheduled prior to tomorrow's contest.
 Head Coach John Tortorella will be available to the media at 5:20 p.m. at BankAtlantic Center.

 * Schedule and availability subject to change